flatcar-archive/flatcar-docs/docs/migrating-from-coreos/update-from-container-linux.md

 Now you can reboot and you'll be back to CoreOS Container Linux.
 Remember to undo your changes in your `/etc/coreos/update.conf` after rolling back if you want to keep getting CoreOS Container Linux updates.

-For more information about manual rollbacks, check [Performing a manual rollback](/os/manual-rollbacks/#performing-a-manual-rollback).
+For more information about manual rollbacks, check [Performing a manual rollback][manual-rollback].

 ### Force an update to CoreOS Container Linux